-“Nice place,” Jake says to the grizzled man during the interim, who pays him absolutely no interest and looks in his direction only once, and then only to disparage the swordarm with a condescending side eyeroll.
+“Nice place,” Jake says to the man during the interim.
+The guard pays him absolutely no interest and looks in his direction only once, and then only to disparage the swordarm with a condescending side eyeroll.
 “Yep, pretty nice,” Jake continues, oblivious.
 “Say, what’s a place like this run?
 Just, you know, approximately.
 A tad curious, that’s all.”
 He nods back to the other Companions, who are in various stages of looking awkward and out place in the extremely wealthy neighborhood.
 “We do pretty well as adventurers.”
 Jake looks around, nodding as if appraising the surrounding environs.
 “Seems like a quiet street.
 Probably could start a family here, raise a couple kids.
 How are the tutors in this area, good?
 Home school obviously, right?
 Right.”
 He forces a laugh, grins.
 “I mean, why wouldn’t you if you have the means?
-Anyways, it seems like the, uh”–Jake lowers his voice–“the riffraff stay well away back in town.”
+Anyways, it seems like the, uh” — Jake lowers his voice conspiratorially — “the riffraff stay well away back in town.”
 He jerks his head vaguely towards the main portion of Gateway.
 “Which is nice.”

-By this time, the page has returned and now whispers into the man’s ear.
-The grizzled guard nods, and comes forward to open the gate.
+By this time, the page has returned and now whispers into the guard’s ear.
+The grizzled man nods, and comes forward to open the gate.
 To Jake, he says evenly, “Generally, yes.
 The riffraff do stay away.
 And yes, it is nice.”

-Jake narrows his eyes, trying to decide if he’s been insulted.
+Jake narrows his eyes, trying to decide if he’s being insulted.

 The guard, meanwhile, swings the gate wide and bids the Companions advance forward to the main house.
 Stone steps wind up the grassy hillside leading to the entrance of the manse.
 Behind them, as they begin to ascend, comes the clang and crash of the gate being closed again.

-“Wow,” says Elaine, following close to Jake’s shoulder.
+“Wow,” says Elaine, following close at Jake’s shoulder.
 “What was all that?
 Starting a family?
 Tutors?
 You really don’t like silences, huh?”

 Jake heaves a sigh.
 “Ugh.
 No. I can’t stand them.
 I just start talking.
 There’s nothing worse than being forced to wait around in silence with untalkative grumps like that.”